 Reader Question: Hey, Emily!
 You talk all the time about setting expectations.
 I get they are important.
 But HOW do I actually set expectations?

 GREAT question!
-Setting expectations is a challenge.
+It can be difficult to set expectations.
 But it’s worth the effort, I promise.

-First, be really, brutally, painfully honest about what you need and what you want from others.
+First, when you set expectations, be really, brutally, painfully honest about what you need and what you want from others.

 As your intern or employee starts getting going with a project, let them know right away if something isn’t going well.
 Then, s-h-o-w them what you want to have done differently.

 The sooner that you can kind of catch this and redirect, the better that it’s going to be in the long run.

 What happens if you don’t catch-and-redirect?
 If you go with the “we’ll just let this slide”, your intern or employee won’t know that they are doing anything wrong.

 This inaction will leave you just a little bit unhappy with the work that they’re doing.